homeservicewhiz/homeservicewhiz/src/pages/index.md

     background_image_opacity: -3
   - type: grid_section
     title: Screened and vetted licensed local pros
+    subtitle: >-
-    subtitle: We have done all the leg work so you don't have to
+      We have done all the leg work so you don't have to.
+When you work with our pre-screened, vetted and licensed local pros
     grid_items:
       - type: grid_item
         title: Lightning Fast